Esubaalew/aauzenaa/README.md

-# AAUZena GitHub Repository
+# AAUZena

 ## Overview
-This Django app, named AAUZena, fetches news and announcements from the AAUScraper model.
+This Django app, named AAUZena, fetches news and announcements from the `https://github.com/Esubaalew/AAUScraper` module